udarakr/proc-monitor/analyze.md

 *Purpose of this tool is to analyze process log files created by the previous script*

-- Create analyze.sh with the following content and provide execute permission with chmod +x regcron.sh
+- Create analyze.sh with the following content and provide execute permission with chmod +x analyze.sh

 ```
 #!/bin/sh